 When I started costuming almost 20 years ago, I restocked clothes on 8 Mile all day, went home and dreamt about restocking those same clothes, then went back to for real restocking the next day(s).
 Twenty-four hour restocking!
 Fun times.

-A few years ago, I soldered an entire showgirl bra and undies and covered it in Swarovski crystals.
+A few years ago, I soldered showgirl bra and undies and covered it in Swarovski crystals.
 It was super fun learning how to solder, and now I'm pumped to have that skill.

 All of my design jobs start with a ton of research.
 Whether it's figuring out the current looks of Chicago's Southside, or the seedy backwoods of a 1970's small-town, I've spent days sorting out costume details for whatever environment is called for.